humanbydefinition/p5.asciify/docs/classes/P5AsciifyCharacterSet.md

 `string`[]

-The validated characters as a list of characters.
+The validated characters as a list of individual characters.

 #### Throws

-If any characters are not supported by the set font.
+[P5AsciifyError](P5AsciifyError.md) If any characters are not supported by the set font.